Growth conditions for topological freeness

 Given a subset $A\subseteq\G$, we denote its growth function by

 and given a subgroup $H\le\G$, we denote its \emph{co-growth} function by

 where $B_n(G/H)$ is the ball of radius $n$ around the trivial coset in the Schreier graph $G/H$. \end{defn}

 The group $\G$ is said to have the \emph{rapid decay property} (RD) if $\rho(n)$ grows polynomially \cite{joli}.
-We say $\G$ has \emph{semi-rapid decay} (abbreviated SRD) if $\rho(n)$ grows subexponentially.
-Any group with intermediate growth has SRD but not RD, and the direct product of an SRD group and an RD group is SRD (\cite{KS2025}*{Lemma 1}.
+We say $\G$ has \emph{sub-rapid decay} (abbreviated SRD) if $\rho(n)$ grows subexponentially.
+Any group with intermediate growth has SRD but not RD, and the direct product of an SRD group and an RD group is SRD \cite{KS2025}*{Lemma 1}.
 (See also \cite{SriGreg-SRD} for more details on this property and more examples.)